 Most carriers these days support Wi-Fi calling, and that includes Mint Mobile.
 You can place calls and texts over Wi-Fi with any of the devices sold through Mint's online store, but of course, Mint also encourages bringing your own device, provided it's an unlocked GSM model.

 If you take that route, compatibility will largely depend on your particular phone, though most phones from the last couple of years will work.
 Mint Mobile is now owned by and operates on T-Mobile's network, so Wi-Fi calling should work just fine with a T-Mobile phone.
 If, on the other hand, you're using an unlocked phone from a different carrier like AT&T or Verizon, you might run into more mixed results.
-Mint has a pretty extensive, though outdated, list of supported devices (opens in new tab) on its site, including popular phones like the Pixel, iPhone XS, and Galaxy Note 8.
+There are plenty of great Mint Mobile phones, but you can rest easy knowing that it supports many of the best Android phones as well.